+Dr. Richard Horton, who joined PHR’s board in 2017, is editor-in-chief of the Lancet, a position he has held since 1995.
 Dr. Horton was the first president of the World Association of Medical Editors and he is a past president of the U.S. Council of Science Editors.
 He is an honorary professor at the London School of Hygiene and Tropical Medicine, University College London, and the University of Oslo.
 He is also a senior associate of the UK health policy think tank, the Nuffield Trust.

 In 2016, Dr. Horton was appointed to the WHO’s High-Level Working Group for the Health and Human Rights of Women, Children and Adolescents.
 In 2016, he also chaired the Expert Group for the UN’s High-Level Commission on Health Employment and Economic Growth.
 From 2011 to 2016, he was co-chair of the UN’s independent Expert Review Group on Information and Accountability for Women’s and Children’s Health.